NORTH WEST ARTISTS DEVELOPMENT LAB

 Hosted in the unique location of Barrow-in-Furness located on the rugged West Cumbrian Coast, the two-days will provide an exciting programme of activities led by a diverse mixture of influential artists and curators working in the North.

-The programme will culminate in the opportunity to submit a proposal, either individually or collaboratively with other practitioners from the group, for a funded exhibition at Signal Film and Media as part of the wider platform programme.
+The lab includes the opportunity to take part in a funded exhibition, either by submitting a proposal individually or collaboratively with other practitioners from the group, as part of the wider platform programme.

 who should apply